 On-premise to cloud migration infographic illustration

 Also known as re-hosting, on-premises to cloud transitions move data from local hardware to cloud resources.
-This can take place in a couple of ways.
+This can take place in several ways.

 Firstly, companies can transfer data and corporate assets to physical media.
 They then provide these storage devices to cloud providers, who upload the data to cloud resources.